I tried text-based development with Godot, a game engine well-suited for collaborative development with LLMs

 position.x = clamp(position.x, half_width, SCREEN_WIDTH - half_width)

-# Input map settings (other than actions automatically created in project settings)
+# Input map settings (apart from actions automatically created in project settings)

 func _input(event):